Bowie County, Texas: Government and politics

 Barry Telford Unit, a Texas Department of Criminal Justice prison for men, is in an unincorporated area of the county, near New Boston.
 Federal Correctional Institution, Texarkana, is a Federal Bureau of Prisons facility in unincorporated Bowie County, near Texarkana, Texas.

 Bowie County is no longer one of the seven dry counties in the state of Texas.
 Both the city of Nash and the city of Texarkana (on November 6, 2013, and November 5, 2014, respectively) have passed laws that allow the sale of beer and wine.

 Politics

 Bowie County had voting patterns similar to the Solid South up until 1976.
 The county has consistently voted for the GOP in each 21st century president election.
 The last Democrat to win this county was Bill Clinton of neighboring Arkansas, with which the county shares the Texarkana metropolitan area, in both of his national victories.

+Bowie County is located within District 1 of the Texas House of Representatives.
+Bowie County is located within District 1 of the Texas Senate.